-How to Grow Japanese Andromeda
+Japanese Andromeda Care

 While this shrub will survive in a location with nearly full shade, flowering will be better in full sun to partial shade.

-Feed Japanese Andromeda with a fertilizer meant for acid-loving shrubs.
-So if you are already fertilizing your azaleas, for example, you can use the same fertilizer for your Japanese Andromeda.
+Feed Japanese andromeda with a fertilizer meant for acid-loving shrubs.
+So if you are already fertilizing your azaleas, for example, you can use the same fertilizer for your Japanese andromeda.

-Varieties of Japanese Andromeda
+Types of Japanese Andromeda

 Beyond the species plant, cultivars have been developed that have become quite popular.
 The new spring leaves of even the species plant have a reddish-bronze color, but, on a number of the cultivars, these same leaves offer a more striking red color.
 Notable cultivars include: